 Customer provided Meter Readings

-If, following the failure by a Network Operator to read a meter, the Customer of a Retailer provides details of a Customer-own read to the Network Operator or the Retailer:
+If, following the failure by a Network Operator to read a meter, the Customer of a Retailer provides a Customer-own read:

-the Retailer must use its reasonable endeavours to provide those details to the Network Operator by 5.00 pm on the next business day after the day on which it receives those details from the Customer.
+to its Retailer, the Retailer must use its reasonable endeavours to provide the Customer-own read to the Network Operator by 5.00 pm on the next business day after the day on which it was received from the Customer.

-The Network Operator, must use its reasonable endeavours to process the Customer-own read within the time frames applicable clause 2.8 as if the date of receipt was the scheduled read date.
+to the Network Operator, the Network Operator must use its reasonable endeavours to provide the Customer-own read to the relevant Retailer by 5.00 pm on the next business day after the day on which it was received from the Customer.

 Special Reads

 A User may request a Network Operator to undertake a special read of a meter relating to a delivery point in that Network Operator’s network by delivering a special read request to the Network Operator.
 The special read request must nominate, as the day on which the special read is to be undertaken, a business day that is not less than 2 business days after the day on which the special read request is given to the Network Operator.